joeduffy/slice.net/README.md

 ## Unform access to many kinds of contiguous memory

-.NET gives you IEnumerable&lt;T&gt;; today as an abstraction that works across a wide variety of collections, and IList&lt;T&gt; for indexable things.
+.NET gives you IEnumerable&lt;T&gt; as an abstraction that works across a wide variety of collections, and IList&lt;T&gt; for indexable things.
 There's no standard way to access the notion of a "contiguous buffer," with zero overhead, however, which is a common need in low-level systems programs.